pilosophos/pilosophos-site-v1/_writing/piss-corps.md

 "You comin'?" he said, planting himself in the driver's side blood pool without a second thought.

 I always thought the more you see people killed in front of you, the easier it would be to shrug it off and just move on― to tell myself that, *yeah, people die, you know?* like everyone else in this business.
 But no matter how many times I see the blood, I can never stop remembering what it was like the first time.

 I was 23.
 The wormhole had been closed for two and a half years.
 I used to think I would have become a journalist by then.
-But instead, I was broke and starving.
-Before then, I'd never seen a dead body.
-Not at a funeral, not on the internet, not ever.
-And before then, I always thought I was a strong person.
+But instead, I was broke, starving, and holding a gun to a poor teenage kid who had the misfortune of stumbling upon Boss Li's cocaine operation.

+Urban exploration, he said.
+It was his hobby.

+He swore he wouldn't tell a soul.

+If he didn't get home by midnight his mom would worry.

+He winced every time I hesitated to shoot him.

 I cried that night.
 Silent tears, laying in bed, until my eyes were raw.

 I tried to wash out the images with the cheapest, foulest cleaning product that could still be legally called vodka.
 And yet, every time I see the blood, it's always there.

 It never goes away.